Jainam188/gradient-decent/README.md

 https://spin.atomicobject.com/wp-content/uploads/linear_regression_gradient1.png

 Dependencies

 numpy
 Python 2 and 3 both work for this.
 Use pip to install any dependencies.

 Usage
-Just run python3 demo.py to see the results:
+Just run python3 Gradient Decent.py to see the results:

 Starting gradient descent at b = 0, m = 0, error = 5565.107834483211
 Running...